jeyrb/hass_supernotify/README.md

 ### SMS

-Uses the `phone_number` attribute of recipient, and truncates message to fit in an SMS
+Uses the `phone_number` attribute of recipient, and truncates message to fit in an SMS.

+The `title_only` option can be sent to restrict content to just title, when both title and message on a notification.
+Otherwise, the combined title/message is sent out.

 ### Generic